JingtaoWang22/cellar_docs/_posts/2021-7-14-clustering.md

 ![ Label Transfer](images/label-transfer.png)
 <br>

-  * Label transfer should be used under the dual mode.
+  * Label transfer should be used under dual mode.
 It can be used to transfer the labels from a labeled reference dataset to the active dataset (a dataset can be activated by clicking "Activate" at that Plot's header).
     Currently Cellar supports label transfer with
     [Scanpy Ingest](https://scanpy-tutorials.readthedocs.io/en/latest/integrating-data-using-ingest.html)
     and [SingleR](https://bioconductor.org/packages/devel/bioc/vignettes/SingleR/inst/doc/SingleR.html).
     <span class="warn">!!<span class="tooltip">Attention</span></span>
-    When running Scanpy Ingest, we use only the genes which are common in both the active and the reference dataset.
+    When running label transfer, we use only the genes which are common in both the active and the reference dataset.
     If you get bad results, make sure the two datasets use the same format for the gene names.
 Label transfer typically takes a few minutes to finish.